alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 ### The Quest to Optimize Software Delivery Performance

-I'm not the only one who feels this way.
-In fact, Google has an entire team of engineers dedicated to maintaining and optimizing the delivery of software.
+On the subject of efficient workflows, Google has an entire team of engineers dedicated to maintaining and optimizing the delivery of software.
 They're called SREs (site reliability engineers), and their noble work is outlined in an <a href="https://landing.google.com/sre/sre-book/toc/index.html" target="_blank">O'Reilly book on the subject</a> (also linked at the end).

 One of the key takeaways from the text is the team's insistence on reducing "toil" among its engineers.
 The term is defined as: